Corporate GovernanceCorporate Governance Guidelines

 2

-The Company will identify the knowledge, experience, ability, etc. that the Board of Directors should possess as a whole in order for the Company to grow sustainably and maximize its long-term corporate value.
-Based on this foundation, the Company will elect in a balanced way persons with such knowledge, experience, ability, etc. in order that deliberations at the Board of Directors are made in a multifaceted and effective manner.
+The Company shall identify the knowledge, experience, ability, etc. that the Board of Directors should possess as a whole in order for the Company to grow sustainably and maximize its long-term corporate value.
+Based on this foundation, the Company shall elect in a balanced manner persons with such knowledge, experience, ability, etc. in order that deliberations at the Board of Directors are made in a multifaceted and effective manner.

 (Qualifications for Directors and procedures of nomination/dismissal)